-A regular upgrade will create a complete copy of the database, so you will need double the existing database size of space available.
+A regular upgrade creates a complete copy of the database, so you need double the existing database size of space available.
 Regular upgrades can take a considerable amount of time, depending on the size of the database and the speed of the storage system.

 A fast upgrade only takes a few minutes, and uses almost no additional disk space.
 However, if a fast upgrade fails, you must restore the database from the backup.
-A fast upgrade reduces the risk of running out of disk space.
+A fast upgrade reduces the risk of running out of disk space, but increases the risk of data lose when a backup does not exist or cannot be replayed.
 A regular upgrade will copy the database files instead of creating hard links between the files.